behnam/cgkit/doc/source/odedynamics.rst

 .. method:: ODEBodyManipulator.setRot(rot)

-   Set the orientation of the body. *rot* must be a :class:`mat3` containing a rotation matrix.
+   Set the orientation of the body.

+   *rot* is a :class:`mat3` containing a rotation matrix.

+   *rot* may also be a list with 9 elements in row-major order.

 .. % setLinearVel